nakabonne/tetue/README.md

 ## Acknowledgements

-Tetue borrows [DeepLearningShogi](https://github.com/TadaoYamaoka/DeepLearningShogi/tree/master) for the search parts.
+Tetue borrows [DeepLearningShogi](https://github.com/TadaoYamaoka/DeepLearningShogi/tree/master)'s source code for the search parts.
 A big thank you goes out to it.